We greatly appreciate your business. Please read this Agreement carefully.

 You may be charged a Late Payment Fee of $15.00 for each payment that is not received by the payment due date.

 You may be charged a Driver Filing Fee of $25.00 for each driver who requires a proof of financial responsibility filing.

-You may be charged a Cancellation Fee of $50.00 if you cancel your Policy for any reason or if we cancel
+You may be charged a Short Rate Fee equal to 10% of the unearned premium if you cancel your Policy for any reason.

-You will be charged for fees as required by your state.
+You may be charged for fees as required or permitted by your state.

-payments of the invoiced amount.
+partial payments of the invoiced amount.
 If your full payment for the invoiced amount is not received by the due date,

 a Late Payment Fee will be charged to your account.
 Any unpaid premium may result in the cancellation of your Policy.
-If a cancellation

 Notice of Insurance Practices and Use of Consumer Reports

 Personal information about you may be collected from persons other than you.
 Such information, as well as other